 How Professional Chefs Can Reduce Food Wastes

-It’s no secret that perfection in the kitchen takes time, skill, dedication…and a whole lot of food to work with.
+It’s no secret that perfection in the kitchen takes time, skill, dedication…and a whole lot of food.
 One of the many things taught in culinary school is that the best way to make delicious dishes is to use the best ingredients.

 This means taking the best cuts of meat, cutting up vegetables so that they are the same size (and will therefore cook at the same rate), and throwing out foods that might not be good enough to serve to the customers.

-In an age when so many people around the world still go hungry, this can seem like an awful waste—and it is.
+In an age when so many people worldwide still go hungry, this can seem like an awful waste—and it is.
 The Food and Agricultural Organization of the United Nations recently found that roughly one-third of the food produced in the world is wasted.
-In the United States, this figure rises closer to one-half.
+In the United States, this figure has risen to one-half.

-For culinary students and aspiring restauranteurs, this can be a tricky situation.
-On the one hand, you want to put out the best possible product, and that can mean throwing away food that isn’t quite right or fresh enough for your purposes.
+This can be a tricky situation for culinary students and aspiring restauranteurs.
+On the one hand, you want to produce the best possible product, which can mean throwing away food that isn’t right or fresh enough for your purposes.

-On the other, you might want to be part of the movement toward greener, more ecologically-friendly practices in the kitchen.
+On the other hand, you might want to join the movement toward greener, more ecologically friendly kitchen practices.

 How to Be Part of the Solution

-In an effort to reduce food waste and put the focus on worldwide hunger, many chefs are embracing a different cooking lifestyle.
+To reduce food waste and put focus on worldwide hunger, many chefs are embracing a different cooking lifestyle.
 This includes:

 - Creating a direct partnership with local farmers instead of relying on mass-shipped produce